-Pink House, Pink Cars, Footscray
+Pink Barbie House, Pink Cars, Footscray

 The bright colours, and the bright sun, and the bright blue sky are all in my wheelhouse, so I snapped a few images from various angles.
 It’s hard to frame all four cars in the one image and for it to still work well as a image – the image of the single VW with the house behind is arguably the most successful image – but it was still worth cvpautiring th overall scene.
 When I mocked up the poster above, just for the hell of it, I upped the saturation to help give it a vivid retro feel.